Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 • Reshape while damp if needed

-For detailed guidance, see our complete sock care guide.
+For detailed guidance, see the complete sock care guide.

 Best Walking Socks UK: Our Top Picks for 2026

-After testing natural and synthetic socks across UK trails, here's what we recommend for British walkers:
+After testing natural and synthetic socks across UK trails, here is what works for British walkers:

 Best All-Round Walking Socks

-Premium Merino Wool – The best walking socks for most UK walkers.
-Merino handles our variable weather, wicks moisture on wet days, and provides enough cushioning for everything from coastal paths to mountain trails.
-The natural odour resistance means you can pack fewer pairs on multi-day adventures.
+Premium Merino Wool — the best walking socks for most UK walkers.
+Merino handles variable weather, wicks moisture on wet days, and provides enough cushioning for everything from coastal paths to mountain trails.
+The natural odour resistance means fewer pairs on multi-day trips.

 Best Walking Socks for Wet Weather

-For autumn and winter walking in the UK, choose merino socks with medium cushioning.
-The fibre's ability to insulate even when damp is critical on British trails where encountering rain is a certainty rather than a possibility.
+For autumn and winter walking, choose merino or alpaca socks with medium cushioning.
+The fibre's ability to insulate when damp is decisive on British trails where rain is a certainty rather than a possibility.

 Best Walking Socks for Summer